 5. Strike Price: For a box arbitrage contract to be exercised, there has to be an agreed price in place.
 It means different things for both call and put options.
 In the case of a call option, it is the price at which an investor can buy a commodity before it expires.
 When strike price is mentioned with respect to put options, it refers to the price at which an investor can sell a commodity before its expiration date.

 How Does Box Arbitrage Work?

 This does not always end up in the making of a profit because commissions are likely to eat up profit.
-Commissions charged on this sort of investment strategy is what every investor should be on the lookout for.
+Commissions charged with this sort of investment strategy are what every investor should be on the lookout for.

 Box arbitrage offers investors an opportunity to combine two strategies in the purchase of commodities.
-With a strike price and an expiration date in place, investors know that the difference in strike prices will give them a profit assuming commissions do not eat it up.
+With strike prices and expiration dates in place, investors know that the difference in strike prices will give them a profit, assuming commissions do not eat up.